EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 The preprocessor's programming language makes it possible for a single file to serve as input for many materials systems in the manner of a database; or as documentation.
 Also you can easily vary input conditions in a parameteric fashion.

-Other files, not just _ctrl.ext_{: style="color: green"} are first parsed by the preprocessor --- files for site positions, Euler angles for noncollinear magnetism, among others.
+Other files besides _ctrl.ext_{: style="color: green"} are first parsed by the preprocessor --- files for site positions, Euler angles for noncollinear magnetism are read through the preprocessor, among others.

 _____________________________________________________________